mhalcrow/markdown-cv/out/michael-halcrow-resume.md

    time, moving from concept and no headcount to delivery with 12 employees in about 18 months.
- * I demonstrated adaptability in managing a disparate group of software engineers, including 1 new hire straight out of college, 4 junior professional hires, 2 experienced professional hires, 2 internal transfers, and 3 engineers with doctorates in security and ML.
+ * I demonstrated adaptability in managing a disparate group of software engineers, including 1 college hire, 4 junior professional hires, 2 experienced professional hires, 2 internal transfers, and 3 engineers with doctorates in security and ML.
  * I designed the kernel instrumentation and the Google service framework, and I led my team's execution on an ambitious vision.
  * I led Machine Learning experts on my team to produce novel techniques in the threat detection domain.

+**fs-verity**<br>

-**fs-verity**<br>_Staff Technical Lead Manager_
+_Staff Technical Lead Manager_

  * I wrote the initial prototype of <a href="https://www.youtube.com/watch?v=Aw5h6aBhu6M">fs-verity</a>